 The Company continues to repurchase its common stock under its share repurchase program when the Company believes market conditions are favorable.
+In 2016, the Company repurchased 410,983 shares for a total cost of \$11.0 million.
 In 2015, the Company repurchased 354,741 shares for a total cost of \$9.9 million.
 In 2014, the Company repurchased 297,576 shares for a total cost of \$8.0 million.
-In 2013, the Company repurchased 195,050 shares for a total cost of \$4.6 million.
-At December 31, 2015, the remaining total shares available to purchase under the program was approximately 976,000 shares.
+At December 31, 2016, the remaining total shares available to purchase under the program was approximately 565,000 shares.

-At December 31, 2015, the Company had a \$60 million unsecured revolving line of credit with a bank expiring November 4, 2016.
+At December 31, 2016, the Company had a \$60 million unsecured revolving line of credit with a bank expiring November 3, 2017.
 The line of credit bears interest at LIBOR plus 0.75%.
-At December 31, 2015, outstanding borrowings were approximately \$26.6 million at an interest rate of 1.18%.
-The highest balance during the year was \$42.0 million.
-At December 31, 2014, outstanding borrowings were \$5.4 million at an interest rate of 0.92%.
-In March 2014, the Company began sweeping excess cash against its revolving line of credit on a daily basis.
-Proceeds and repayments from bank borrowings increased in 2014 as a result of this daily activity.
+At December 31, 2016, outstanding borrowings were approximately \$4.3 million at an interest rate of 1.52%.
+The highest balance during the year was \$28.4 million.
+At December 31, 2015, outstanding borrowings were \$26.6 million at an interest rate of 1.18%.
+The highest balance during 2015 was \$42.0 million.

 In connection with the Bogs acquisition, the Company had two earn-out payments due to the former shareholders of Bogs.
-The Company made the first earn-out payment of approximately \$1,270,000 in the first quarter of 2013.
-The second earn-out payment of approximately \$5.2 million is due in March 2016.
+The Company made the first earn-out payment of \$1,270,000 in the first quarter of 2013.
+The second and final earn-out payment of \$5,217,000 was made in March 2016.
 For additional information, see Note 10 in the Notes to Consolidated Financial Statements.

-As of December 31, 2015, \$2.8 million of cash and cash equivalents was held by the Company's foreign subsidiaries.
+As of December 31, 2016, \$3.1 million of cash and cash equivalents was held by the Company's foreign subsidiaries.
 If these funds are needed for operations in the U.S., the Company would be required to accrue and pay U.S. taxes to repatriate these funds.
 Management believes that under the current tax law, the related tax impact of any such repatriation would not be material to the Company's financial statements.
+For additional information, see Note 12 in the Notes to Consolidated Financial Statements.